 - Add users with this End Entity Profile.
 Use a keystore type other than User Generated, for example P12, and select Key Recoverable.

-- Enroll the user with Create keystore in Public Web.
+- Enroll the user with Create keystore in Public Web or RA Web.
 A private and public key pair is now generated by the CA, encrypted and stored in CA database (KeyRecoveryData table).

 Note that key recovery cannot be used with 'user generated' keys since the CA does not have access to the private key in this case, and can thus not store it.